heat radiating upward from house http://people.csail.mit.edu/jaffer/cool

 Abstract

 The greatest need for cooling is in the tropics.
 The high humidity endemic to many of these regions severely limits the passive cooling available per radiative area.
-To wrest temperature relief from humid climates, not just nocturnal cooling but solar irradiance, both direct and indirect, must be addressed.
+To wrest temperature relief from humid climates, not just nocturnal cooling but daytime cooling is needed.

 Bibliography